Fontys University of Applied Sciences: Exchange programmes

-Fontys has over 100 partner universities around the world, including Australia, Canada, China], Finland, Hong Kong], Italy, Mexico,Taiwan, the United Kingdom, the United States, Vietnam, and Zambia (to name only a few).
-In the third academic year, Fontys students are given the opportunity of studying abroad for one semester at one of the mentioned partner universities.
+Fontys has over 100 partner universities around the world, including Australia, Canada, China, Finland, Hong Kong, Italy, Mexico, Taiwan, the United Kingdom, the United States, Vietnam, and Zambia among others.
+In their third academic year, Fontys students are given the opportunity of studying abroad for one semester at one of the mentioned partner universities.
 Alternatively, students can choose to stay at Fontys and take part in one of many academic minors (secondary academic discipline) such as International Business Management, Trendwatching, Game Business or Event Management.

 Accommodation

-Through own student dormitories and contracts with landlords Fontys offers accommodation to its international students.
-All student apartments are furnished and located close to Fontys and/or the city centre.
+Fontys offers accommodation to its international students.

-Student company/software factory
+Student company and software factory

 Together with about 10 students from different study programmes, all business students at Fontys in Venlo start their own company which is officially registered in the Dutch Commercial Registry.
-For nearly a year the students manage their company including: writing a business plan, selling shares to finance your entrepreneurial activities, developing and selling a product/service, and filing a tax report.
-All positions and functions such as general manager, Marketing Manager or Finance Manager within the company are filled by students.
-At the end of the academic year the company is liquidated properly.
+For nearly a year the students manage their company including: writing a business plan, selling shares to finance their entrepreneurial activities, developing and selling a product/service, and filing a tax report.
+All positions and functions within the company are filled by students.
+At the end of the academic year the company is properly liquidated.
 Over the past years, several Fontys student companies participated in national and international business competitions and were awarded for their successful business.
 Engineering students at Fontys Venlo take part in the Software Factory where they develop customized software solutions for cooperating companies.

-Internships/work placements
+Internships and work placements

 During their studies, all Fontys students do two internships (one semester in the third and fourth academic year).
 Internships can be done in the Netherlands or abroad.
 Students chose the company themselves but Fontys also provides a list of local and international partner companies.
 During both internships students work on a specific company project.
 They are supervised by one university lecturer and one company employee.
 Amongst others, these internships are useful for building a professional network and getting work experience which eases getting a job after studies.